Define Your WHY Chapter 5: WHY use Universal Design for Learning?

 - What are the Universal Design for Learning (UDL) principles?
 Why does UDL start with the WHY of learning?

-- How do the UDL Guidelines structure organize the principles and scaffold options to build motivated, self-directed learners?
+- How does the UDL Guidelines structure organize the principles and scaffold options to build motivated, self-directed learners?

 - How will you use the UDL Guidelines with the corresponding checkpoints for more detailed suggestions and links to strategies and research?

-- After you fill out the “Me as a Learner, Part Two,” what stands out about you as your top five or six strengths and competencies and the same for challenges and obstacles?
+- What stands out about you as your top five or six strengths and competencies and the same for challenges and obstacles?